Welcome to METCO!

 Since 1967, Weston has participated in METCO, (Metropolitan Council for Educational Opportunity), a voluntary, desegregation, program which brings approximately 167 students, grades K-12, from Boston to Weston’s schools.

 Elementary students in Kindergarten through grade three are working under the guidance of Riola Lazo, METCO Liaison (Country and Woodland Schools).
 At Field School, METCO Elementary Liaison, Theresa Dryden, is working with our fourth and fifth grade students.
-Howard Horner is the METCO Liaison at the Middle School, and he works with our sixth, seventh and eighth graders.
-Lauren Collins, the METCO Director and High School Liaison works with students in grades nine through twelve.
+Cyril Kakulu is the METCO Liaison at the Middle School, and he works with our sixth, seventh and eighth graders.
+La Toya Rivers, the METCO Director and High School Liaison works with students in grades nine through twelve.

-The Weston/METCO Parent Organization, the Family Friends program, and the Community Coordinating Committee (CCC) are examples of the diverse groups of students, parents, teachers, administrators and members of the Boston and Weston communities who are working together to make our METCO program the best ever!
+The Boston Weston METCO Parent Organization (BWMPO), the Family Friends program, and the Community Coordinating Committee (CCC) are examples of the diverse groups of students, parents, teachers, administrators and members of the Boston and Weston communities who are working together to make our METCO program the best ever!

 We also conduct fundraisers to help support our programs.
 Click on the Forms and Publications tab at the left to obtain further information on these fundraisers.
 To learn more about the program's achievements, please read the most recent annual report to the School Committee.